-Carding ruling to come at critical point for policing regulations
+Carding ruling to come at critical point for Ontario policing regulations

 With an independent review under way into whether the practice should be banned altogether in Ontario, the Hamilton hearing raised questions communities and police services across the country are struggling to answer: Are street checks a necessary investigative tool for police?
 Or are they an infringement on the human rights of racialized people, who continue to be disproportionately stopped and questioned?

 On one side of the debate is Constable Pfeifer's lawyer, Bernard Cummins, who argued that this case is about "conduct, not colour."
-The encounter was nothing more than a well-being check, he says, a pro-active and necessary part of policing that has been misconstrued by Mr. Green – a vocal anti-carding advocate – to further his political agenda.
+The encounter was nothing more than a well-being check, he says, a proactive and necessary part of policing that has been misconstrued by Mr. Green – a vocal anti-carding advocate – to further his political agenda.

 "What we have here is a politician who created a narrative.
 That narrative is that he was carded and detained.
 He became an advocate of that narrative," Mr. Cummins said.